-2 Samuel 23.1-7 recounts David’s last words: a just ruler is like a warm sunrise on a rain-washed meadow.
-God promises to uphold the just ruler, and undo the unjust ruler.
+2 Samuel 23.1-7 — David’s last words: a just ruler is like the dawn..
+God’s covenant… the godless are like thorns.

 Call to Worship

 from the one who is and who was and who is to come,

 and from the seven spirits who are before the throne,

 the firstborn of the dead, and sovereign of the rulers of the earth.